yonizvida-gif/SystemVerilog-ALU-Project/README.md

 ## 📌 Overview
 This project demonstrates the development of a complete Object-Oriented SystemVerilog verification environment for an ALU and Register-Bank subsystem.
-The verification environment was built from scratch using industry-standard verification concepts, including Constrained-Random Verification (CRV), Assertion-Based Verification (ABV), Functional Coverage, Code Coverage, and self-checking mechanisms.
+The verification environment was built from scratch using industry-standard verification concepts, including Constrained-Random Verification (CRV), SystemVerilog Assertions (SVA), Functional Coverage, Code Coverage, and self-checking mechanisms.
 The primary goal was to verify RTL functionality, identify design bugs, and achieve verification closure through coverage-driven methodologies.

 ---